-#VoteRendon: Max Scherzer's favorite player has All-Star stuff
+#VoteRendon?
+Max Scherzer's favorite player has All-Star stuff

 “I’ve had to try to call pitches against him, and it’s tough finding the pitch that’s a go-zone to him.”

-Recently, it’s become even tougher.
+Recently, it has become even tougher.

 Because Rendon’s hands are so fast and his swing so compact, hurlers have typically shied away from challenging him inside with pitches that other hitters might have trouble getting to.
 In fact, 53 percent of the offerings Rendon has seen this year have been on the outer portion of the zone, the second-highest mark among right-handed hitters in the NL.
 So in the middle of May, prior to a three-game series in Atlanta, Schu suggested his charge move nearer to the plate.
 That way, those balls on the outer half would be that much closer to his barrel, a little easier to pull.
 Says Schu: “He can do more damage.”

-More damage is exactly what Rendon’s been doing.
+More damage is exactly what Rendon has been doing.
 In his first game after leaving Atlanta, the pathologically soft-spoken slugger carried a big stick, homering twice against Seattle.
 He followed that up by going deep in each of the next two games against the Mariners.
-After hitting five bombs in his first 41 games this season, Rendon has gone yard 11 times in his past 36 contests.
+After hitting five homers in his first 41 games this season, Rendon has gone yard 11 times in his past 36 contests.
 His 1.117 OPS since May 23 ranks second in the National League.
-Perhaps most impressively, he’s been able to do it all without abandoning his preternatural patience.
+Perhaps most impressively, he has been able to do it all without abandoning his preternatural patience.

 “He just seems so laid-back, so relaxed in the box,” said Cubs third baseman and reigning MVP Kris Bryant, who saw Rendon collect six hits during Washington’s series against Chicago.
 “A lot of borderline pitches, he’s taking with ease and just watching them go.
 Everything’s coming easy to him.”